benjaminmishra/AppointmentSystem/README.md

   `http://localhost:3000/swagger`

 > Note that we need to have docker running before running these commands.
 Other than that no addtional steps necessery.
-The docker compose contains all the necessery services to run the app , the database and to populate the database.
+The docker compose contains all the necessery services to run the app , the database and to populate the data.

 ## Tests
 All tests can be found in the tests folder and are grouped under one test project called [AppointmentSystems.Tests.csproj](./tests/AppointmentSystem.Tests/AppointmentSystem.Tests.csproj).
 You don't need to have the docker compose up and running to run the tests.
 Tests (integration tests) manage their own container creation using a package called [TestContainers](https://testcontainers.com/).

 There are two types of tests.

 - Unit tests - These only check individual classes of the application.
-You can run them via the follwoing command in the [project root directory](./).For these tests you don't need docker up and running.
+You can run them via the following command in the [project root directory](./).For these tests you don't need docker up and running.
   `dotnet test AppointmentSystem.sln --filter "Type=Unit" `

-- Integration Tests - These tests check the logic of fetching data the database.
-To run them you need docker up and running.
-And use can use the following command in the project [root directory](./)
+- Integration Tests - These tests check the logic of fetching data from the database.
+To run them you need docker up and running and can use the following command in the project [root directory](./)
   ` dotnet test AppointmentSystem.sln --filter "Type=Integration"`

 > Note : Tests use the same migration scripts as the application database to create and pouplate the data and all other necessery resources in the database.
 More on that below.